YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ### Programming-wise

-The occurrence of `q` immediately after `run` is a name provided by [Core](../../Installation/ocanren/src/core/Core.mli#L225), and similar (predefined) names as `qr`, `qrs`, `qrst` etc., used respectively when you query about two, three, and four _logic variables_.
 In our hello-world example we only query about one logic variable, so we use `q`.
 In other words, whenever you query about one logic variable, you shall always put `q` immediately after `run`, and for two logic variables, put `qr`, and so on.